IsaacSchemm/Pandacap/README.md

 * Mentions
 * Follows
-* For posts you've made within the past 30 days that have a "View on Bluesky" link:
+* For posts you've made within the past 30 days that have been bridged to Bluesky:
     * Likes
     * Reposts
     * Replies